diegoluisi/diegoluisi/curriculum/Diego_Luisi.md

 - [LFS162x] Introduction to DevOps and Site Reliability Engineering
 - [LFS169] Introduction to GitOps
 - [Akuity] Introduction to Continuous Delivery and GitOps using Argo CD
-- [DataDog] Monitoring the Kubernetes Platform
+- [Datadog] Monitoring the Kubernetes Platform
-- [DataDog] Progressive Delivery in Kubernetes
+- [Datadog] Progressive Delivery in Kubernetes
 - [solo.io] Fundamentals for eBPF
 - [solo.io] Fundamentals for Cilium
 - [solo.io] Deploy Istio for Production (Essentials)